go-task/task/docs/docs/usage.md

   build-windows:
     platforms: [windows]
     cmds:
-      - echo 'Running command on windows'
+      - echo 'Running command on Windows'
 ```

 This can be restricted to a specific architecture as follows: